 Administrative Specialist License

-Following State of Ohio rules, each of these licenses qualifies an individual to work in a central office or supervisory capacity in a particular area of administration.
-Two years of experience of successful teaching under a professional teaching license or two years of work experience in the appropriate administrative area and a qualifying score of 610 on the Praxis II specialty area test (0411) is required.
+Following the State of Ohio rules, each of these licenses qualifies an individual to work in a central office or supervisory capacity in a particular area of administration.
+Two years of experience of successful teaching under a professional teaching license or two years of work experience in an appropriate administrative area, and a qualifying score on the Ohio Educational Leadership Assessment* given by the Ohio Assessments for Educators.

 The Master's degree, with a core of coursework in Educational Administration plus 12 additional hours in the specialty area, is required for this license.